systamental/cryptodatapy/README.md

 GetData(data_req).get_series()
 ```

-With same data request parameters, can you retrieve the same data from another source:
+With the same data request parameters, you can retrieve the same data from a different source:

 ```python
 # modify data source parameter